porscheinformatik/anti-mapper/README.md

 ### `Hints`

-'Hints' are a list of objects that can be passed to transform and merge functions.
+`Hints` are a list of objects that can be passed to transform and merge functions.
 Hints provide a context for mapping that make it simple to access default values or pass parent objects.

 ## How-To

 ### `Transformer` and `AbstractTransformer`

-If you want to map an object into a newly create object, then you implement a `Transformer`.
+If you want to map an object into a newly created object, then you implement a `Transformer`.
 You can either implement the interface or extend the `AbstractTransformer`.
 Make it a singleton - that means, you should always use the same instance for transforming.
-Write it thread-safe (don't use fields).
+Write it thread-safe (don't use fields)!

 Call the class something like `*Mapper`.
 This is convenient and it makes it easy to find and recognize mapper classes.